qchenevier/MBA_memoire/doc/reaction_organization.md

 - Some firms use digital transformation to connect their engineers more closely with global manufacturers or uses digital technology to connect designers closer to manufacturers, speeding the design-to-market cycle time [@Westerman2011].
 - Some firms are able to use their culture as a powerful asset.
 For some firms, entrepreneurial culture made digital transformation easier.
 Whereas unionized culture restricted change [@Westerman2011].

+#### Use financial pressure to trigger change by divesting & reinvesting.

+The willingness of top management to undertake the necessary efforts for, and accept the ensuing risks of, digital transformation endeavors often depends on the competitiveness of the current core business.
+Managers may not see the urgency for embarking on digital transformation.
+However, markets can change quickly and acting too late can be fatal.
+Increasing financial pressure on the current core business might be the trigger that convinces management of the need for action [@Hess2016].

+How Will You Finance the Digital Transformation Endeavor?
+If a company is already financially struggling, its options for financing digital transformations will be severely limited [@Hess2016].

+Buy or sell businesses in your portfolio?
+The growth and profitability of some businesses become less attractive in a digital world, and the capabilities needed to compete change as well.
+Companies that lack sufficient scale or expect a significant digital downside should consider divesting businesses [@Hirt2014].

+We need a reconceptualization of the role of digital connections within a firm’s corporate portfolio of products and services (its scope) to better prescribe its digital business strategy [@Bharadwaj2013].
+In other words, digital connections should lead the divestment and investment decisions in a portfolio.

 ### Organize for Speed & Product Leadership